 The Scripting feature makes it possible to design and refine choreographed performances of Kaleider effects and movements.
 It can also be quite useful for digital artists, since it provides a simple way to preserve all of the information needed to reproduce created images.
 (A Remake Script can optionally be saved along with a saved image, and later used to recreate that image.)
-While Record is activated, Image, Movie, Control, Effect, Tiling, Room, Colors, Pattern and Combo Actions are captured as a Recorded Sequence.
+While Record is activated, Image, Movie, Control, Effect, Tiling, Room, Mapping, Colors, Pattern and Combo Actions are captured as a Recorded Sequence.
 Recorded Sequences can be saved as Script files.
 Play can be initiated to play back either the currently loaded Script file or a Recorded Sequence.

 The Script Control and Editing screen provides versatile functions for loading, saving and editing Script files and Recorded Sequences: